tweag/nickel/rfcs/007-bytecode-interpreter.md

 stack-based virtual machine derived from standard machines for the call-by-value lambda-calculus (like the SECD machine).
-The particularity of the ZAM is to be optimized for currying and partial application of closures: it uses a "push-enter" evaluation strategy, as in the Krivine machine, where the SECD uses "eval-apply".
+The particularity of the ZAM is to be optimized for currying and partial application of closures: it uses a "push-enter" evaluation strategy, as in the Krivine machine, where the traditional call-by-value machines such as the SECD uses "eval-apply".

-Arguments and local variables are stored on the stack (the volatile part of the environment), and other captured variables are saved on the heap in together with closures.
+Arguments and local variables are stored on the stack (the volatile part of the environment), and other captured variables are saved on the heap together with closures.

 The ZAM has 145 instructions where many of them are variations of the same operation (`APPLY`, `APPLY1`, `APPLY2` and `APPLY3` for instance).
 They are